bluesky-social/statusphere-example-app/TUTORIAL.md

 ![A diagram of the flow of information](./docs/diagram-info-flow.png)

+Applications write to the repo.
+The write events are then emitted on the firehose where they're caught by the apps and ingested into their databases.

-Why read from the event log?
+Why sync from the event log like this?
 Because there are other apps in the network that will write the records we're interested in.
-By subscribing to the event log, we ensure that we catch all the data we're interested in -- including data published by other apps.
+By subscribing to the event log, we ensure that we catch all the data we're interested in &mdash; including data published by other apps!

 ## Step 7.
 Listing the latest statuses